danielharrell/Senior-Lab-manuals/README.md

 - [ ] p.
 139, n.
 8, first line, delete prime symbol after Δv
 - [ ] n.
 8, first line, end, “h Δx/Δλ” should read “h ΔxΔλ/λ02”
 - [ ] p.
 145, note 21: "See Chapter 9, note 9" should read "See Chapter 8, note 9."
+- [ ] p.145, third full par., line 2: adjust typography so that “corpuscular” is aligned with the margin.
+- [ ] p.
+151, last par., line 2: for “arrange-ment” read “arrangement”
+- [ ] p.
+155, par 1, line 6: for “Schroedinger” read “Schrödinger”
+- [ ] p.
+191: move last line of text (the inequality) to the next page, so that it appears on the same page as its footnote.